Eleanor Elkins Widener: Second marriage and South American adventures

-At the library's June 1915 dedication, Widener met Harvard professor Alexander Hamilton Rice Jr., a surgeon, South American explorer, and Boston Brahmin.
+At the library's June 1915 dedication, Widener met Harvard professor Alexander Hamilton Rice, a surgeon, South American explorer, and Boston Brahmin.
 In October 1915, she married him in a ceremony led by Bishop William Lawrence.
 They lived together at Miramar, a 30,000 square-foot mansion in Rhode Island.

 Widener and her second husband lived in the 30,000 square-foot Miramar mansion in Rhode Island.

 Widener used her fortune to fund Rice's field work and accompanied him on several excursions in South America, Europe, and India.
 Their wedding trip included a voyage aboard a boat outfitted for a 5,000-mile journey through South America.
 They returned several times in search of the source of the Orinoco River to dispel a myth that a tribe of White Indians ruled the area.
 On one trip, Widener became the first white woman to enter the Rio Negro country, where she caused a great sensation among the natives.
 She was kindly treated and showered with gifts.
 She made many friends with the women of the tribes by her gifts of beads, knives and other trinkets.
 She received approval from the Brazilian government to study the women of the region and built schools for the children.

 During a 1920 trip on the Amazon River, the party warded off an attack by "savages and killed two cannibals".
 Widener remained on the yacht during the attack.
 That particular trip was abandoned on the advice of their Indian guides, but the Rices ventured several more times into the jungles.